CatchRelease/stenographer/README.md

 Open a browser to http://host:port/stenographer or whatever you've set your mount point to.
 ```

+## Automatic Changelogs
+1. First, setup your input type in your config/stenographer.rb.
+As of right now, Stenographer only supports ``Stenographer::Inputs::GithubInput`` which users github webhooks.
+1. Then, setup your GitHub webhook setup to use "just the push event" to point at `https://#{YOUR_DOMAIN}/#{STENOGRAPHER_MOUNT_POINT}/changes`
+1. Finally, add `[changelog My change message]` to your commits.

 ## Installation
 Add this line to your application's Gemfile: